07Rochak/Crop-Classification-and-Yield-prediction/README.md

-# Crop Yield Prediction Using Drone
+# Crop Classification and Yield Prediction Using Image Processing

 ## Overview

-This repository contains code and models for a comprehensive system that leverages drone imagery for crop-related tasks.
+This repository contains code and models for a comprehensive system that leverages images for crop-related tasks.
 The system is divided into three main modules:

-1. **Crop Identification**: Utilizing images captured by drones, this model can identify various crops such as rice, maize, wheat, sugarcane, and paddy.
+1. **Crop Identification**: Utilizing images captured by high resolution cameras, this model can identify various crops such as rice, maize, wheat, sugarcane, and paddy.
 The accuracy of this model is an impressive 91.9%.

    [Crop Identification Model](https://drive.google.com/file/d/1vu8APu1H27H5Lg7KOVyezbdi6H8VsOHx/view?usp=drive_link)

 2. **Fire Detection**: The second module focuses on fire detection using image processing techniques.
-The model can analyze drone images to identify and locate fires in agricultural fields.
+The model can analyze images to identify and locate fires in agricultural fields.
 The accuracy of this model is 95%.

    [Fire Detection Model](https://drive.google.com/file/d/1eB_6I6iJ-R2C9hIYvnDiZPKoXMbDYx0p/view?usp=drive_link)